When the building of the

 The glass hand grenades found in Freiburg are from 1745 and of French origin.
 They were used as explosives during

-the dismantling of Vauban's fortifications, but all did not detonate as planned.
+the dismantling of Vauban's fortifications, but not all detonated as planned.

 In battle, a grenadier (sic!), i.e., infantryman throwing a glass hand